dryadd44651/Hadoop/README.md

 <h2>2.Common Friend Number</h2>
 <p>
 using dataset from Q1.

 Find friend pairs whose common friend number are within the top-10 in all the pairs.

+topTen.java

-Please output them in decreasing order.
+output them in decreasing order.
 Output Format:
 <User_A>, <User_B><TAB><Mutual/Common Friend Number>